Security training for developers

 Knowledge is key when it comes to Web Security.
 One little detail can easily break your entire web application security.
 At NG-BE 2016, Philippe shared some of his insights on on how to prevent XSS attacks in Angular applications.
 He managed to explain difficult concepts in such a way that the audience could easily understand it.
 The feedback from the audience was incredibly positive.

 Philippe is an expert in security, a great communicator and a wonderful person to interact with.
 We were incredibly proud to welcome him at NG-BE 2016.

 Jurgen Van de Moere — Organizer NG-BE Conference

 Interested in more information?
 Looking for a speaker for your event?
+In need of a technical writer?
 Anything else you want to share or ask?
 Don't hesitate to get in touch

 Pragmatic Web Security is based in Belgium, but delivers trainings and talks around the world.